 AGGREGATE-(the rocks in concrete)

 This portion accounts for about 70% of a concrete mixture.
-So, it is very important and varies greatly across the country, where the aggregate is made up of very hard rock like granite, chert, quartzite you tend to get harder concrete and places with aggregate like shale, sandstone and limestone you get softer.
-The following chart gives you a general idea of hardness and softness across the country as influenced by aggregate composition but as we will see there are other factors that determines the hardness of concrete as well.
+So, it is very important and varies greatly across the country, where the aggregate is made up of very hard rock like granite, chert, quartzite you tend to get harder concrete, and places with aggregate like shale, sandstone, and limestone you get softer.
+The following chart gives you a general idea of hardness and softness across the country as influenced by aggregate composition but as we will see there are other factors that determine the hardness of concrete as well.

 MIX DESIGN - Ends up you don't just add water after all!

 Concrete mix design is the process of developing the correct proportions of cement, water, range of aggregate from sand to larger aggregate usually up to 1.5 in. to achieve the desired hardness for both performance and durability, there is also a wide range of both chemical and mineral additives, their uses will depend on what the contractor wants to achieve, weather shrinkage reducers to accelerating agents helping in the curing process and a host of others. often included in the witches brew are materials like Fly Ash, originally used as a filler in concrete to cut down on all the millions of pounds of fly ash, a residue of the coal power industry being deposited in landfills every year but now is now found to actually aid in the hardness of concrete.

 Growing up I just assumed like probably everyone else that concrete cured by drying and we were all totally wrong.
 Concrete cures by a chemical process called “hydration” where the components in cement form a chemical bond with water molecules and become hydrates, thus the name.